slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

 <!--
+I wasted thousands of dollars investing in lousy stocks when I was in my early 20’s.

+> *'I can think, I can wait and I can fast.' -- Siddahrta*

+Failure is only failure if you don’t learn from it, if you don’t grow from it, and if you don’t reframe it so that you see each failure as a valuable teacher, educating you about how to achieve your dreams.

 > *'It's not the load that breaks you down, it's the way you carry it.' -- Lou Holtz*

 Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.